enkidevs/curriculum/javascript/javascript-playground-questions/stopping-a-loop/stopping-a-loop.md

   ]
 ```

-Can you create a loop that will print out every name from the list until it reaches `Katherine Johnson`, including "`Katherine`"?
+Can you create a loop that will print out every name from the array until it reaches `Katherine Johnson`, including "`Katherine`"?

 To achieve this, you should use the following concepts:
 - variable creation (`age = 29`)